andrewpatcarr/CV_OrigamiRobot_Fall2024/log.md

 ---
 - looked for where i saw yolo architecture which is here [https://www.datacamp.com/blog/yolo-object-detection-explained]()
 - trying out roboflow
-- created training dataset with roboflow off of 31 images of the arm, roboflow allowed augementation of data set to get training data up to 48 images
+- created training dataset with roboflow off of 31 images of the robot arm, labelled photos with robot arm and monitor, roboflow allowed augementation of data set to get training data up to 48 images
 - exported training file, now to try to train pretrained v8s with it
 - found this and going to follow it for tutorial, [https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/]()
 - above tutorial was not for a python script i think